 As the Protected Areas Learning and Research Collaboration initiative develops, we invite your comments, suggestions and support so that the Collaboration is relevant to your needs and aspirations.

-About the logo – the three allied elements reflect the coherent coupling of the associated areas of natural/cultural heritage protection, stewardship and conservation management, while referencing the three universities involved in the provenance of this trail blazing initiative.The members link and overlap to form a complete circle, representing the global framework of protected areas in the Asia, Pacific and Oceania regions.
+About the logo – the three allied elements reflect the coherent coupling of the associated areas of natural/cultural heritage protection, stewardship and conservation management, while referencing the three universities involved in the provenance of this trail blazing initiative.The members link and overlap to form a complete circle, representing the global framework of protected areas in Australia, Asia and the Pacific.

 Throughout the region there are multiple IUCN Category I-VI protected areas (e.g. national parks, public and private conservation reserves, Indigenous Protected Areas, marine protected areas, and other conservation areas) along with community managed conservation areas cared for and lived in by people over the generations with the aim of ensuring the long term conservation of nature along with associated community, cultural and social values and the provision of ecosystem services.
 With long-standing and mounting contemporary pressures on these areas and their custodians, it is vitally important to provide both a means to professionalize – and an opportunity to provide a career path for – managers and community members and others engaged in protected areas management.

-There is an identified need throughout the world and particularly in the Asia, Pacific and Oceania regions for capacity building to support the development of protected area practitioners with the necessary knowledge, skills and competencies for effective management and care of protected area systems on land and sea.
+There is an identified need throughout the world and particularly in Australia, Asia and the Pacific for capacity building to support the development of protected area practitioners with the necessary knowledge, skills and competencies for effective management and care of protected area systems on land and sea.
 This need has been identified by the IUCN (International Union for the Conservation of Nature) and its members.